 This phrase first became popular in literary writings following the publication of the book, The Right Stuff, by Tom Wolfe in 1979.
 The book is about space program.
 He uses this phrase in the first chapter of this book where it goes thus; “One of the phrases that kept running through the conversation was ‘pushing the outside of the envelope’… [That] seemed to be the great challenge and satisfaction of flight test.”
 It means to approach limits of all the possibilities, or what is acceptable in the existing situation.

 This phrase is mostly used in the workplace environment.
-It can be referred to someone doing a great job better than done or performed by him in the past.
-These days, this phrase is applicable to other fields of life concerning something done beyond the actual boundaries, such as ultimate effort of a racing driver.
+It can refer to someone doing a great job – better than what he has done in the past.
+These days, this phrase is applicable to other fields of life, concerning something done beyond the actual boundaries, such as the ultimate effort of a race driver.
 In the world of politics, it implies the time required to get back strength in order to dominate the world, or the political opponent.

 Tom Wolfe has used this expression in his book, The Right Stuff, where he writes;